AtomGraph/JSON2XML/README.md

 The JSON data is read from `stdin`, UTF-8 encoding is expected.
 The resulting XML data is written to `stdout`.

-Docker image is in the works.
+JSON2XML is available as a `.jar` as well as a Docker image [atomgraph/json2xml](https://hub.docker.com/r/atomgraph/json2xml).

 ## Example